-Two digit – Digital object counter DIY kit is one of the most popular kits designed by BuildCircuit.
+Two digits – Digital object counter DIY kit is one of the most popular kits designed by BuildCircuit.
 The kit is very popular among electronics beginners and intermediate circuit players.

 The DIY digital object counter works with TSOP4838 infrared receiver and there are three seven segment displays displaying numbers from 0 to 999.
 An IR transmitter is oriented towards the TSOP4838 infrared receiver of counter module and objects are moved between the counter and transmitter modules.
 Each time an object passes between the two modules, the seven segment displays show increment in numbers.